annyzy/Newton-s-Apple-Tree/Newton's apple tree/README.md

 - Raining:
   - It is also made of a practical system.
 For each practical, we shoot it from the cloud to ground and reset it to top when it reaches the ground.
 Each practical are given a random delay to time variable to make the raining more realistic.
 The random delay is proportional to its world space xyz position.

-## Ziying Yu (105182320):
-- leaves:Created leaves shade by scaling the Grass object and applied texture mapping on leaves.
-- cloud: Created cloud shade by scaling the sphere object and achieve the movement by using transform matrix with respect to time.
-Different cloudhave different z buffer and different amibient to achieve the real look.
-- bird: Created a bird by combining three spheres as head, body and the eye and three triangle as the wings and mouth.
-I also applied matrix transformation with respect to time to achieve the movement of the bird along the change of time.
-Except the head, all the other component are built on the head matrix so that all the compoents can move together while flying.
-- apple fall: calculate the initial postion of the apple falls and implement the orignal staight falls track.
-Implement the time within the cloud display so that it shows up after the cloud fly out.
-- Help finding sound effect sources such as spongebob, applefall, bird_fly_then_rain, woohoo.

 ## Junting Luo (605182515):